mohibulhimu/employeemanagementsystem/README.md

 ## Employee Management System

+### Services

+In this pack you can

+- Create a new Employee account<br>
+Delete a Employee account <br>
+Edit a Employee account

 ### Installation steps
 Make sure to create a new database and add your database credentials to your 'database' file.